 Heat the oil in a pan over medium-high heat.
 While it's heating, use a tablespoon measurer to form one raw meatball and shape into a ball with your fingers.
 You can place them on a plate while the oil heats.

 Add one meatball to test the oil.
 Cook on one side for about 1-2 minutes, turning on all sides onto fully cooked inside and out, about 4 minutes.
 You can add as many meatballs as can fit in the pan without overcrowding it, cooking them all for about 4-5 minutes turning on each side, to cook them through.

 Lower/turn the heat off.
 Prep the sauce either in this cooled down pan, or in a separate pan then add the meatballs to it as in the sauce directions.
 You can enjoy these vegan meatballs alone, in a nice hoagie or with cauliflower rice or quinoa on the side, you know, for a double down.
 You could even have them on toothpicks as an appetiser at your parties!
 Enjoy!

+You can also use pre-packaged cauliflower rice!
+Just squeeze out any and all excess liquid and toast it in your frying pan for a few minutes first to remove any leftover liquid.
 For freezing, freeze these meatballs without the sauce on.
 Them allow them to thaw, crisp them up again in the pan, and then coat in the sauce.
 These meatballs will last in your fridge for up to a week (assuming your cauliflower/base ingredients are fresh, of course!).If you’re soy free, you can use coconut aminos or vegan Worcestershire sauce!